Page of | Results - of

 Many people are embarrassed to admit mental health challenges and are afraid that discussing them in the workplace could put them at a disadvantage.
 An organization’s culture can reinforce this reluctance, or it can help reduce the stigma and instead encourage them to get the help they need.
 Companies that prize employee self-reliance and competitiveness, for example, may inadvertently discourage addressing mental health issues.
 Evaluate how your company’s values are communicated, how your employees internalize those values, and the training of managers in dealing with the mental health challenges of those on their team.

-Have questions about how to optimize your organization's benefits strategy?
-Get in touch with an Alliant consultant.
+Questions about how to optimize your benefits strategy?
+Get in touch with an Alliant consultant today.

 Final thoughts